C0ntr0LNLTech/PY-SER-HTTP/README.md

-# PY-SER-HTTP
-Share everything in a directory over http with people in the same network (only for linux and mac).I have use it in one of my social engineering engagements in a company with poor network management just run it in background and open up a browser and navigate in the directory of your choice or just stole the exercise of your classmate

-For the python script use the command
+\\Oh you are here too README.md it's a beautiful place :p \\

+SHTTPServer v1.0 stands for Simple HTTP Server

+I'm trying to create a simple and easy the main idea is 1 (or more) computers in the network have an read-only / download , Wed interface so the atacker can have the ability quick and easy to grub or read something of the victime's dirctory
+I use to using it in school for "sharing " my friends exercices

+//:: Command's ::\\
-$ nohup python .profoles &
+python SHTTPServer v1.0.py &

-and then crate a cron job at reboot

-For Usb-Rubber-Ducky

-just encode and flash

-For Duckuino

-Flash the  .ino code
+#for runing it in the background

+The given .txt file is in case of having a usb rubber bucky just encode the file ( With some changes if you want ) and then flash it as always